-Joel Furtek enters his fourth year as the head coach of the Canisius College rowing program.
-A former assistant coach at Central Florida University, Furtek serves as head coach of the varsity women's program, while also overseeing the men's club rowing team.
+Joel Furtek enters his sixth year as the head coach of the Canisius College rowing program.
+A former head coach at the University of North Carolina, Furtek serves as head coach of the varsity women's program.

-In his first three seasons as rowing coach, the Griffs have grown from a brand new program to a contender in the Metro Atlantic Athletic Conference.
-The 2016 Canisius Varsity Eight earned the MAAC silver medal; in 2014-15, the Canisius Varsity Four won conference gold, coming in first in the MAAC Championship.
+In his first five seasons as rowing coach, the Griffs have grown from a brand new program to a contender in the Metro Atlantic Athletic Conference.
+The 2016 Canisius Varsity Eight earned the MAAC silver medal; in 2014-15, the Canisius Varsity Four won the MAAC Championship.
 In 2012, Furtek's Varsity Eight won MAAC Crew of the Week four times en route to claiming MAAC Crew of the Year honors at the end of the season, and placed a program-best 7th at the Head of the Charles regatta

-The Griffs have been contenders at the conference championship, since joining the league, with a third place finish in 2012-13, fifth in 2013-14 and most recently a ffith-place finish last season.
+The Griffs have been contenders at the conference championship, since joining the league, with a third place finish in 2012-13 and most recently a fourth-place finish last season.

 Aside from their strong finishes at the championship, Furtek's boats have recieved conference aclaim, as the Blue and Gold varsity eight earned All-MAAC honors in 2013, while the varsity four earned All-MAAC accolades in 2015.

-Likewise, Furtek was honored by the Conference during the 2012-13 season, as he was named women's coach of the year, as the squad finished the highest it ever has in the MAAC Championship with a third-place showing.
+Furtek was honored by the Conference during the 2012-13 season garnering the women's coach of the year, as the squad finished the highest it ever has in the MAAC Championship with a third-place showing.

 "Joel Furtek's coaching credentials and his experience of starting and building varsity rowing programs made him an outstanding choice to be the first coach for our new program here at Canisius College," Canisius Director of Athletic Bill Maher said at the time of his hiring.
 "We believe that Joel will do an excellent job in developing a high-quality rowing program and leading our women's team as we transition from club to varsity status."